Disappearance of Asha Degree: Later developments

-In February 2015, the FBI announced that FBI agents, Cleveland County Sheriff's Office investigators, and State Bureau of Investigation agents were re-examining the case and re-interviewing witnesses.
+In February 2015, the FBI announced that FBI agents, Cleveland County Sheriff's Office (CCSO) investigators, and SBI agents were re-examining the case and re-interviewing witnesses.
 They also announced a reward of up to $25,000 for "information leading to the arrest and conviction of the person or persons responsible for her disappearance."
 A community group is offering an additional $20,000 reward.
 The FBI announced 15 months later, in May 2016, that their reinvestigation of the case had turned up a possible new lead.
 They disclosed that Asha may have been seen getting into a dark green early 1970s Lincoln Continental Mark IV, or possibly a Ford Thunderbird from the same era, along Route 18 near where she was last seen later that night.
 It was described as having rust around its wheel wells.

 In September 2017, the FBI announced that its Child Abduction Rapid Deployment (CARD) team was in Cleveland County to assist in the investigation and "provide on-the-ground investigative, technical, behavioral analysis, and analytical support to find out more about what happened to Asha".
-The team worked alongside FBI Charlotte employees, Cleveland County Sheriff's Office investigators, and North Carolina State Bureau of Investigation agents for ten days.
+The team worked alongside FBI Charlotte employees, CCSO investigators, and North Carolina SBI agents for ten days.
 The agencies also meet "several times a month to go over the latest on the investigation."
 Since September 2017, local agents and investigators have conducted approximately 300 interviews.

-In October 2018, the Cleveland County Sheriff's Office detectives appealed for information from the public about two items of interest that were found in Degree's bookbag: McElligot's Pool, a children's book by Dr. Seuss, which was borrowed from the Fallston Elementary School library in early 2000, and a New Kids on the Block concert T-shirt.
+In October 2018, the CCSO detectives appealed for information from the public about two items of interest that were found in Degree's bookbag: McElligot's Pool, a children's book by Dr. Seuss, which was borrowed from the Fallston Elementary School library in early 2000, and a New Kids on the Block concert T-shirt.
 An investigator said the items are vital clues.

-In November 2020, an inmate named Marcus Mellon, who was convicted of sex crimes against children in 2014, wrote a letter to The Shelby Star, claiming that Degree was murdered and he knows where to find her.
-In February 2021, Cleveland County Sheriff Alan Norman announced that Mellon's claims had led to another dead end.
+In November 2020, an inmate named Marcus Mellon, who had been convicted of sex crimes against children six years earlier, wrote a letter to The Shelby Star, claiming that Degree was murdered and he knew where to find her.
+Two months later, Cleveland County Sheriff Alan Norman announced that Mellon's claims had led to another dead end.

+In September 2024, a search warrant was executed by the CCSO and the FBI in relation to the case.
+A news release from the sheriff's office said the warrant was issued based on physical evidence.
+No human remains were recovered, but multiple items of interest, including a green 1964 AMC Rambler, were taken from the site.
+The search warrant indicates that authorities believe Degree was a homicide victim and that her body has been concealed.

+On February 13, 2025, the CCSO executed three search warrants, seizing cellphones from a local man and two of his children.
+Five days later, the warrants were made public and included text message exchanges between the suspects that were obtained from a search warrant the previous October.
+On April 4, a property "once owned by a prominent figure in the investigation" was searched by investigators.